zminic/blog.docpad/src/documents/posts/where-is-keypress-event-chrome-android.html.md

 tags: [javascript, programming, quirks]
 ---

-# Where is keypress event in chrome for Android? #

 <img src="/images/posts/86416691_4c7286fa9b_m.jpg" align="left" />

 This one was a surprise.
 Chrome for Android doesn't support keypress event.